janousy/fedstellar-sync/README.md

   </p>
 </p>

+## Adaptions
+The initial Fedstellar framework has been adapted to a synchronous version for more comparable experiments under poisoning attacks.
+For the synchronized version of Fedstellar, a number of adaptions have been implemented.
+First, before any node starts its initial round, the connection to all neighbors is ensured.
+This change is implemented in `node_start.py`.
+Additionally, the node connection timeout in `node_connection.py` has been removed.
+Secondly, once the local training is finished, only the local model is broadcasted to the corresponding neighbors.
+The partial aggregation has been removed.
+Instead of an aggregation timeout, the aggregator of each node waits until it has received all models.
+Consequently, this adjustment ensures that all nodes complete their local training round, followed by a complete aggregation.
+The technical specifications are available in the abstract aggregator class in `aggregator.py`.
+As a final adaption, a synchronization barrier ensures that all nodes complete the current round before proceeding to the next.
+Details can be retrieved from the code in `node.py`, `__on_round_finished`.
+With these changes in place, every node is ensured to aggregate each neighbor model and synchronize the round progression.
+Correspondingly, if a one or more nodes fail, the FL scenario is terminated holistically.
+The find the necessary changes in the code base, search for `TODO Sync`.

+## Getting Started

+The overview of Fedstellar is available on the [website](https://federatedlearning.inf.um.es/).
+The corresponding technical documentation and all required setup steps can be found [here](https://federatedlearning.inf.um.es/docs/).
+To run the framework without using the frontend, see `test_bed.py`.

 ## About the project

 Fedstellar is a modular, adaptable and extensible framework for creating centralized and decentralized architectures using Federated Learning.
 Also, the framework enables the creation of a standard approach for developing, deploying, and managing federated learning applications.